St. Louis Child Custody Lawyers

 Resolving conflict regarding the custody of your children, please contact our office today at (314) 309-2799.

-How Do the Courts Decide on Child Custody?
+How Do the Courts Award Child Custody in MO?

 Across the state of Missouri, as in other states, all courts ascribe to the legal principle of “the best interests of the child.”
 These are the determining factors that play a role in deciding custody.
 The best possible arrangement is one where the child can continue maintaining a close relationship and frequent contact with both parents.